ntangible/stockify/README.md

 [^1]: OHLCV stands for Open, High, Low, Close, and Volume

+## Notes
+Due to the limited nature of the Free API key from Alpha Vantage, API requests are limited to 25 per day.
+You are free to sign up for a new free API key at the link [here](https://www.alphavantage.co/support/#api-key) and replace the key located on the first line of [server.js](server/server.js).

 ## Setup
 - Clone the Github repository or download the repo through the website
 - Have `node` and `npm` installed and setup